sg3des/eweygewey/README.md

 Differences
 -----------

-* Windows replaced on Containers, containers can not move and not have a title, scrollbars(current) not available too.
+* Windows were replaced on Containers, containers can not be moved and do not have a title, scrollbars(current) are not available too.
-* Containers may create various widgets, widgets placed one by one, if in row not enough space, widget move to new row(in html it`s looks like a *float*).
+* Containers may create various widgets, widgets are placed one by one, if there is no enough space in row, widget moves to the new row(in html it looks like a *float*).
-* Widget can be have fixed position
+* Widget may have a fixed position
-* Smart layout system for positioning containers and widgets
+* Smart layout system for positioning of containers and widgets
-* Some widgets may have callbacks(signals) calls on events(ex: press button)
+* Some widgets may have callbacks(signals) calling on appropriated events(ex: press button)

 Current Features